thib1984/ytdlmusic/README.md

 See https://packages.debian.org/sid/youtube-dl for the latest packaged version.
 ```

-, noo panic!
+, no panic!
 You have just downloaded a newer version of youtube-dl which is not in apt.
 When a new version of youtube-dl will be released in apt, you will download it automatically with ``sudo apt upgrade``.
 If you want to retrieve the previous version, ``sudo apt remove youtube-dl && sudo apt install youtube-dl``

 ### I would like a MP3 format but I only get an OGG format, why?